Gallery-of-Kaeon/Kaeon-JS/README.md

 in which case the argument shall be &quot;read&quot;.</p>
 <p>The third argument shall either specify the path to the file from which to import the data if the second argument was &quot;open&quot;,
 or shall specify the literal data if the second argument was &quot;read&quot;.</p>

+<p>If a file path is specified,
+it may be in the form of a URL to a raw text file stored online.</p>
 <p>The fourth argument shall specify a file path to export any output of the operation to.</p>
 <p>Kaeon United operations are separated into the two categories,
 processor operations and translator operations.</p>